YanweiTong-Iris/PHP2550-Fall24/Project1/README.md

 ### Overview

-This exploratory data analysis will focus on the following 3 aims:
+This exploratory data analysis focused on the following 3 aims:

 1. Examine effects of increasing age on marathon performance in men and women;

 2. Explore the impact of environmental conditions on marathon performance, and whether the impact differs across age and gender;

-3. Identify the weather parameters (WBGT, Flag conditions, temperature, etc) that have the largest impact on marathon performance.
+3. Identify the environmental parameters (WBGT, Flag conditions, temperature, air pollution etc) that have the largest impact on marathon performance.

 ### Directory Structure